neonephos/outreach/documentation/outreach_committee_handbook/ambassadors/ambassador_funding_guide.md

 > [!NOTE]
 > The intend of this funding is to provide the Ambassador autonomy and explore areas of interest the NeoNephos Foundation has not considered yet.

-## Events

-We recognize events as an important conduit for providing outreach.
-Therefore, NeoNephos provides for some of the events it attends a limited number of at-cost travel stipends for our Ambassadors.
-This stipend is:

-- Up to €400 for events within the Ambassador's country of residence
-- Up to €1500 for events outside the Ambassador's country of residence

-The following is covered:

-- Transportation costs [^1]
-- Hotel costs [^2]

-Qualifying for the limited number of Ambassador travel stipends is usually linked to work activities such as booth service.
-The Outreach Committee communicates beforehand which events have slots for NeoNephos Ambassadors available.
-See which events qualify on [the events board](https://github.com/neonephos/events).

-> [!NOTE]
-> Ticket prices are not covered by the travel stipend.
-However, we often have a sufficient number of free tickets, usually courtesy of the event sponsorship package, available.

-[^1]: Transportation amenities must be at most mid-range, comparable to 2nd class of a DB train in Germany.
-[^2]: Hotel must be at most mid-range, comparable to three stars as defined by DEHOGA.
-[^3]: Affiliation means being an employee or third party supplier of said companies or organizations or receiving significant (in the eyes of the Outreach Committee) monetary support from such a company in any shape or form.